icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-closure.md

 ---
 title: Connection closure
-description: Understand connection closure with Slic.
+description: Understand how a connection is closed
 ---

 ## What's connection closure?